circlefin/stablecoin-evm/README.md

 $ yarn test [path/to/file]
 ```

-to generate test coverage, run:
+To run tests and generate test coverage, run:

 ```
 $ yarn coverage